 Overview: This week, we build on our understanding of social structures to discuss structural injustice.
-What is it, and what might it mean to say that we are responsible for it as individuals?
-We discuss different senses of responsibility and see them in action in real cases.
+What is it, and what might it mean to say that we are responsible for it?
+We look at algorithmic injustice as a case study.

-- Read Iris Marion Young, "Structure as the Subject of Justice" (sections I and II) - Read Atoosa Kasirzadeh, "Algorithmic Fairness and Structural Injustice: Insights from Feminist Political Philosophy" (Sections 2 & 3) - Submit your independent project proposal to your TF
+- Read Iris Marion Young, "Structure as the Subject of Justice" (sections I and - Read Atoosa Kasirzadeh, "Algorithmic Fairness and Structural Injustice: Insights from Feminist Political Philosophy" (Sections 2 & 3)